sammiopalewski/FinalProjectWebsite/README.md

 ## Methodology <a name="meth"></a>

 Here is some code that we used to develop our analysis.
-This is the code we used to conduct our regression analysis between subscriber count and stock returns for Amazon Prime and Amazon respectively.
-[More details are provided in the Appendix](page2).
+This is the code we used to conduct our regression analysis between subscriber count and stock returns for Disney Disney Plus respectively.
+We repeated these regressions.
+The methodology for the event analysis in found on our dashboard as well as in our report.

 Note that for the purposes of the website, you have to copy this code into the markdown file and
 put the code inside trip backticks with the keyword `python`.